rundocs/rundocs.io/docs/README.md

 # WARNING: SOME OPTIONS MAY NOT WORK, DOCS NEED UPDATE!

-[RunDocs](https://rundocs.io) extends the continuous integration documentation capabilities of [GitHub pages](https://pages.github.com/) for everyone!
+[RunDocs](https://rundocs.io) extends the continuous integration documentation capabilities of [GitHub Pages](https://pages.github.com/) for everyone!

-The documents are stored in your own GitHub repository, GitHub pages will automatically build your docs so your code and documentation are always up-to-date.
+The documents are stored in your own GitHub repository, GitHub Pages will automatically build your docs so your code and documentation are always up-to-date.

+Use M
-Use markdown to write documents and leave the rest to us, and we provide you with free domain name!
+arkdown to write documents and leave the rest to us, and we provide you with free domain name!

 ## Features

 - Automatically generate sidebar based on directory
 - Only need one file `_config.yml` to configure site
 - Search engine optimized
 - Document search (RegExp supported)
-- Support third-party comments
+- Third-party comments support
 - Google Analytics support

 ## Quick start